5 Year Plan

 Part of the journey (and the fun!) is officially qualifying, which includes 750 miles of races (with at least two 300-mile races).
 There are only a select few races that are official Iditarod qualifiers, which include races such as:

 - Northern Lights 300 – January

 - The Iditarod – March

 I made myself a promise that before I ran Iditarod I’d run a marathon.
 Part of my personal preparation for Iditarod will include the Equinox Marathon in Fairbanks.
-As an “Athlete Ambassador” for Active Soles Performance Footware, I also have a goal of running 1,000 miles in 2017.
+As an “Athlete Ambassador” for Active Soles Performance Footware, I also have a goal of running 1,000 miles in one year.

 Activity is key to maintain good mental health.
 I also think it’s essential for today’s mushers to be in top physical form.
 One of my favorite ways to stay in shape, test myself, and push my limits is through boxing.
 I learned to box at Mark’s Boxing Gym in Wasilla.
 Even though I’ll be in Fairbanks for the next few years, I’ll carry on with the boxing routine Mark taught me.
 I may even see if I’m able to participate in some amateur tournaments coming up.